Collin County Personal Injury Lawyer

 - Pain and suffering

 In some rare cases, a court may award you punitive or exemplary damages.
-Juries Judges do this when the defendant’s behavior was grossly reckless or negligent.
-Additionally, courts can award punitive damages when compensatory damages are not enough to punish the defendant’s misconduct and to deter similar behavior from others in the future.
+Juries and judges do this when the defendant’s behavior was grossly reckless or negligent.

-What Can a McKinney Personal Injury Attorney Do for My Case?
+How Can a Personal Injury Attorney Help My Case?

-- Investigation: He will launch a thorough investigation into your accident and injuries.
-Throughout the investigation, Attorney Dale R. Rose will look for evidence and interview witnesses that may help establish fault and liability.
+- Investigation: We will launch a thorough investigation into your accident and injuries.
+Throughout the investigation, we will look for evidence and obtain records that may help establish fault and liability.

-- Litigation: If the insurance company continues to offer low settlements, Attorney Dale R. Rose may suggest taking the case to trial.
-If this happens, he will prepare your case and represent you throughout the court proceedings.
+- Litigation: If the insurance company continues to offer low settlements, we may suggest taking the case to trial.
+If this happens, Dale R. Rose will prepare your case and represent you throughout the court proceedings.

-- Personalization: Most importantly, Attorney Dale R. Rose offers personalized services to all his clients.
-He understands that this is a difficult time for you, and he will tailor his services, representation, and solutions to meet your needs.
+- Personalization: Most importantly, we deliver personalized services to all of our clients.
+We understand that this is a difficult time for you, and we tailor our services, representation, and solutions to meet your needs.

-Contact an Experienced Injury Attorney in McKinney Today
+Contact an Experienced Collin County Personal Injury Lawyer Today